Click for common questions & answers

 Log in to myEFSC using the B Number and PIN assigned and once logged in

-- Choose Titan Web Services from the left column
+- Choose Titan Web Services

 - Click on “Student Information”, then